GITenberg/gitenberg.github.com/FAQ.md

 Project Gitenberg FAQ
 =====================

+*Note: This FAQ is a work in progress.
+Please feel free to suggest or add changes!*

 ###Why are we putting books on Github?

-[start with more ideological response. description of how gitenberg will improve the books and access to them. rephrase bottom paragraph and move it up here.]
+*Start with more ideological response.
+Description of how gitenberg will improve the books and access to them.
+Rephrase bottom paragraph and move it up here.*

 Because GitHub hosts all of this for free.
 Also, because GitHub is more than just storage for git repos, it is also a social network for code.
 Lastly, we can use GitHub's API functionality for GITenberg, without having to reproduce it ourselves.